Register House Roll of Honour 1914-1918

 Walter James Chinnery

 Born 25 October 1878, Glencorse Barracks, Midlothian, son of Private Thomas Chinnery, Royal Scots, and his wife Ann Smith.
 Attested in Royal Scots, 16 October 1893, serving as Drummer 4929.
 Married Janet Borland, 31 December 1897, Edinburgh.
 Re-engaged for service, 1905.
 Joined staff of Register House as Porter, 26 June 1911, and Messenger, 1 July 1912.
 Chinnery’s appeal against conscription for combatant duties was refused, July 1916, but the Deputy Clerk Register certified that he could not release him for non-combatant duties because of staff shortages, 22 August 1916.
 In June 1917 he did release him for military duties in a non-combatant corps.
 Chinnery was called up 20 June 1917, and from 13 July 1917 was absent for two or three years on military service (Private 033702, Army Ordnance Corps).
 Returned to Register House.
 In 1922 said to have ‘a very intimate knowledge of the whereabouts of all classes of the Records’ and to do ‘careful work’.
-Well-known and popular figure, conducting Sunday evening open-air services at the Mound, Princes Street, for almost twenty-five years until his death.
+Well-known and popular figure, who preached and spoke at revivalist meetings before and after the war, especially in Edinburgh where he became known as 'the mound preacher' for his Sunday open-air services.
 Promoted to Superintendent about 1936.
 Died 1 March 1941, Edinburgh, aged 62.

 Robert Heriot Lindsay